ucsb-cs32/s19/_lectures/lect07.md

 - Will cover a broad range of topics, but probably not everything

 Topics
-- Will cover everything up to Tuesday's lecture (4/18)
+- Will cover everything up to Thursday's lecture (4/18)

 Makefiles
 - Know how to create one when multiple files are linked to form an executable